 DSCP TOS CoS Precedence Conversion Chart

 Don’t mix up TOS (Type of Service) and COS (Class of Service).
-TOS is found in the header of an IP packet (layer 3) and COS is found in the header of 802.1Q (layer 2) and is used for Quality of Service on layer 2 switching.
+TOS is found in the header of an IP packet (layer 3), and COS is found in the header of 802.1Q (layer 2) and is used for Quality of Service on layer 2 switching.

 Here’s a bit more detail on how they work:

 In summary, these terms are all about prioritizing traffic to ensure that the most important data gets through the network efficiently, even when the network is congested.
 They are essential for networks that carry a mix of voice, video, and data traffic, where some types of traffic need to be prioritized over others to maintain quality.
+Below is a DSCP TOS CoS and Precedence Conversion Chart.

 DSCP to ToS conversion table